Prepare for IELTS Academic Reading

 Reading Resources: Developing your Reading Skills

-Remember, when preparing for IELTS you should spend at least 80% of your time developing your skills using resources that are not specific to IELTS and only 20% (or less) doing IELTS practice tests.
+Remember, when preparing for IELTS academic reading you should spend at least 80% of your time developing your skills using resources that are not specific to IELTS and only 20% (or less) doing IELTS practice tests.
 So, here are the best online resources to help you improve your general reading skills:

 - Flipboard – As mentioned above, this application is great for IELTS.
 In fact, I think you could do most of your reading preparation using just this app, as long as you read often and make notes of new vocabulary.
 You can download it on your phone or computer and choose the topics you want to read about.